 Plural vs singular and bold

-The first sentence should contain the title and it should be in bold.
+The first sentence should contain the title, and it should be in bold.
 In most cases, the plural form of the article name is used rather than the singular form.
-In other words the first sentence of the article with title "X" should start with "X are..."
+In other words, the article's first sentence with the title "X" should start with "X is..."

 In some cases, pluralising is not appropriate and 'The' or 'A' may need to be inserted before the title (as is the case in this article).
 There are some cases where this form is preferred, mainly when the article is about an anatomical structure.
 In such cases, the preceding article ('The' or 'A') should not be bold.